clem9669/wordlists/Web/README.md

 While pentesting it is sometime hard to find a good worldlist to run with *dirb, wfuzz, gobuster, ffuf and others*.

 This project aims to give a good and complete wordlist for discovery (including French words).
+It does **not** contain file extensions !
+Put extensions accordingly to your webapp.

+For extensions file, I recommand the [Raft file extensions](https://github.com/danielmiessler/SecLists/tree/master/Discovery/Web-Content).

 I have removed weird and difficult to type letter:
 ```sh